exadel-inc/etoolbox-authoring-kit/docs/md/widget-annotations.md

     @Checkbox(
         text = "Is option enabled?",
         value = "{Boolean}true",            // These are the defaults.
-You may override them uncheckedValue = "{Boolean}false",  // to e.g. swap the field's meaning to "disabled" without migrating content autosubmit = true,
+You may override them uncheckedValue = "{Boolean}false",  // to e.g., swap the field's meaning to "disabled" without migrating content autosubmit = true,
         tooltipPosition = Position.RIGHT
     )